fwip/mtg_pronouns/reworded_cards.md

 Flying

-Whenever Blizzard Specter deals combat damage to a player, choose one -- They returns a permanent they controls to its owner's hand; or they discards a card.
+Whenever Blizzard Specter deals combat damage to a player, choose one -- That player returns a permanent they control to its owner's hand; or that player discards a card.

 **2 / 3**